google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-three.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design is also a win for accessibility.
+We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design also yields a win for accessibility.

-Consider a site like [Udacity](https://www.udacity.com/).
+Consider a site like <a href="https://www.udacity.com/" target="_blank">Udacity</a>.
 A low-vision user who has difficulty reading small print might zoom in the page, perhaps as much as 400%, whereupon they are now essentially viewing the mobile version of the site on their desktop.

-The UI has rearranged itself for the "smaller viewport" (actually for the larger page), which is great for desktop users who require screen magnification and for mobile screen reader users as well.
+The UI will rearrange itself for the "smaller viewport" (actually for the larger page), which is great for desktop users who require screen magnification and for mobile screen reader users as well.
 It's a win-win.
 In fact, just by designing responsively, we're meeting rule 1.4.4 of the WebAIM checklist, which states that a page "...should be readable and functional when the text size is doubled."

 Going over all of responsive design is outside the scope of this course, but here are a few important takeaways that will benefit your responsive experience and give your users better access to your content.